 - Midwife Kirsti Redfern won the JOHNSON'S® Mentor of the Year Award.
 Midwifery student Shannon Hogan described how Kirsti went out of her way to ensure that she was placed with women on the unit whose clinical situation most met her learning needs.
 Shannon described Kirsti as selfless and a Midwife who at all times considered the needs of the woman, while balancing the need for Shannon to gain the right experience to learn and develop in her placement.

 Our invitation to you

-Our award-winning team is growing - just like the birthrate, which has gone up by 2%.
-Between February 2014 and January 2015, 9,000 births were recorded.
+Our award-winning teams are growing - just like the birthrate, which has gone up by 2%.
+At Saint Mary’s alone we had 9,300 births recorded in 2016.
 So we’re on the lookout for compassionate Midwives to join us at Bands 5 and 6.

-Whatever your level of experience, and whichever direction you want to take your career, we can promise you this: At Saint Mary’s Hospital, we value our Midwives as much as our patients.
+Whatever your level of experience, and whichever direction you want to take your career, we can promise you this: At MFT we value our Midwives as much as our patients.
 So you can be sure that you’ll be fully supported in your Midwifery career.

 We currently have exciting opportunities in other parts of our hospital team so if you’re interested in giving a different emphasis to a fulfilling and rewarding career, there couldn’t be a better time to join us.
 Opportunities include:

 Neonatal Intensive Care - St Mary’s Hospital has opportunities for Band 5/6 Neonatal Nurses in the co-located Newborn Intensive Care Unit (NICU), caring for both medical and surgical infants.